 This is a collection of some of our most popular videos from ocean exploration missions over the years.
 Enjoy!

 Marine archaeology involves the study of ancient human objects, such as shipwrecks, found beneath the water's surface, to learn more about how humans have interacted with the ocean.
 Studying underwater archeological sites can help us understand the past, connect us to our cultural heritage, and teach us lessons on how the environment and human error can damage each other.
-Over the years, NOAA’s Office of Ocean Exploration and Research has supported several expeditions to explore deepwater shipwrecks and other archaeological sites.
+Over the years, NOAA Ocean Exploration has supported several expeditions to explore deepwater shipwrecks and other archaeological sites.
 This is a collection of some of our best archaeology videos from these expeditions.

 With continuing scientific and technological advances, our ability to observe the ocean environment and the animals that live there is beginning to catch up with our imaginations, expanding our understanding and appreciation of the still largely unexplored deep-ocean realm.
 The videos in this playlist highlight some of the technologies that make deepwater exploration possible, including high-resolution mapping systems and tools for sampling the water column and seafloor.

 While much of the seafloor is flat abyssal plain, there are areas where submarine canyons cut deep into the ocean bottom and seamounts rise from the ocean floor.
 Varying in size, shape, and complexity, these canyons and underwater mountains are not only interesting geological features in the ocean, but they also create habitat for deep-sea animals, providing shelter and hard surfaces on which to attach and diverting ocean currents to bring food to the deep.
-This playlist highlights the geology and biology of submarine canyons and seamounts visited during past expeditions supported by the NOAA Office of Ocean Exploration and Research.
+This playlist highlights the geology and biology of submarine canyons and seamounts visited during past expeditions supported by NOAA Ocean Exploration.

 Hydrothermal vents are places where geologic activity has opened cracks on the ocean floor that produce superheated and chemical-rich water that spews upward, similar to geysers on land.
 Where cold, hydrocarbon-rich water escapes from the seafloor, we find "cold seeps."
 Despite being in areas with no light for sunlight-driven food production, both vent and seep sites support diverse communities of animals that have adapted to produce food using chemical energy, via a process known as chemosynthesis.
 The videos featured here highlight underwater volcanoes, hydrothermal vents, and cold seeps and the unique geology and biology found during expeditions to these sites.